Frequently Asked Questions - FAQ

 What is the best way to get my questions answered? . . .

 We encourage patients to come to their appointments prepared with questions.
-All patients have access to a health coach who will proactively call to follow-up on treatment plan, assist with implementing planned changes and serve as a single point of contact with the clinic.
 You can also call the clinic at (952) 215-3767 or send us a message through your patient portal with questions regarding your treatment plan.
 If there is need for longer discussion regarding new symptoms or new concerns, then we recommend you schedule an additional follow-up appointment or phone consultation with your provider or health coach.
 Questions that require longer than a 5-minute responses fit this scenario.
 Additionally, if it has been longer than 8 weeks since your last appointment or phone consultation, please schedule an appointment or phone consultation rather than sending a message.

 How do I contact you for emergencies or after-hours care? . . .